vdurante/asp.net_n-layered_web_applications/part1/software_architecture/n-layer_architecture.md

 N-Layer data applications are data applications that are separated into multiple layers, which clearly separate processing into discrete layers.
 This definition seems a little bit vague, but it is vague enough to fit MVC into it.
 Therefore, MVC is also a N-Layer architecture.

 What is being proposed here is to extend the MVC architecture, as a N-Layer architecture, to fit the requirements of the application.
-Thinking about the shortfalls presented above, Halil İbrahim Kalkan, author of the [ASP.NET Boilerplate](http://aspnetboilerplate.com/) (ABP) framework, suggests some changes to the default ASP.NET MVC framework, adding some extra layers to it, and modifying the purpose of the existing ones.

 Originally, the MVC layers have this purpose: